uxlfoundation/oneDNN/doc/primitives/matmul.md

    - Sum post-op doesn't support data type other than destination data type.
    - Bias of bf16 data type is supported for configuration with bf16 source data type and weights bf16 data type, and up to three dimensional matrices.
-   - Only reference support is available for f8_e4m3.
-Optimized implementation for f8_e5m2 is available only on Intel(R) Data Center GPU Max Series.
+   - Optimized implementations for fp8 data type are available only on Intel(R) Data Center GPU Max Series and Intel(R) Xe2 Graphics.
    - Configuration with int8 source data type, s8 weight data type and bf16
      destination data type don't support:
      * Destination zero point.